ericsalesdeandrade/CybSafe_ESDA/README.md

 ## What I would implement for production
 - Address the above limitations and extend API functionality.
-- Fully comprehensive Unit and Integration tests to test ALL API endpoints including connections to the Postgres DB.
+- Fully comprehensive Unit and Integration tests to test ALL API endpoints including connections to the Postgres DB and exceptions.
 - Package the script as a python module hosted in PackageCloud or similar rather than just scripts.
 The CI/CD pipeline would download this as a package and install it.